ansible/receptor-collection/README.md

 | __default_runtime__  | string | `crun` | The default container runtime to use for podman. |
 | __default_cgroup_manager__  | string | `cgroupfs` | The default cgroup manager to use for podman. |

-## 4.2.
-Setup
+### Setup Role

-Installs and configures a Receptor node.
+Installs and configures a Receptor node by doing the following:

-### 4.2.1 Overview

-The setup role will do the following,

 - Install Receptor
   - By default, Receptor is obtained via the pre-built binary on the Receptor Github release page.